adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 As a player, if I am inspired, the status line should indicate this

+As a player, if I am inspired, there should be a blue circle around my profice pic

 As a player, I can select to become proficient in a savings throw, and this can be viewed in the table via in icon

-As a player, I can select to become half-proficient in a savings throw, and this can be viewed in the table via in icon

-As a player, I can select to become expertise in a savings throw, and this can be viewed in the table via in icon

 As a player, I can increase or decrease my savings throws via a modifier field